Frequency of credit reports: Quarterly

 For those with children at home or in college, IdentityForce's Family option offers the UltraSecure and UltraSecure+Credit plans for two adults and an unlimited number of children, up to age 26, using the service's ChildWatch service.

-The plans cost $25 or $36 per month, respectively.
+The plans cost $25 per month or $250 per year and $36 per month or $360 per year , respectively.
 Alternatively, families can add kids individually to existing subscriptions for $2.75 per month.

 IdentityForce is still one of the few major identity-theft protection services that uses two-factor authentication (2FA) to verify your identity with more than just a password when logging in.